sjdiego/fishbot/README.md

 3. Compile and run using `go build .` and `./fishbot`
    - Or run it directly with `go run .`

+If you are using Docker to deploy the bot you can use environment variables to override config.yml parameters.

 ### 🎣 How to invite bot to my channel

 You have to set the config parameter `allow_invites` to `true`.
 Then everybody